Swirrl/linked_development_api/README.markdown

 - num_results is always an integer value, and never the string "Unknown".

+- level is no longer ever "unknown".
+In the case of r4d where levels are not explicitly represented, we return a level of 0, which we also use to refer to an eldis topLevel theme.

 ### Themes

 - The original API included a typing mistake in the JSON object returned by themes, where it used the key "linked\_data\_url" where as the rest of the API uses the key "linked\_data\_uri".
 This has been corrected to use the key "linked\_data\_uri".

+- level is no longer ever "unknown".
+In the case of r4d where levels are not explicitly represented, we return a level of 0, which we also use to refer to an eldis topLevel theme.

 ### Countries